Katzeee/Notes/C-Cpp/cpp-template-and-auto-inference.md

   - T &&x

   x is a universal reference of argument, so can be passed a rvalue.
-Refer to [perfect forword](./cpp-perfect-forwarding.md)
+Refer to [[cpp-perfect-forwarding]]

   ```cpp
   foo(int) -> T is int &